malensek/dssh/doc/README.md

 * readme_header.md
 * dssh.1.md

 Pandoc is required to update the documentation.
-Use 'make docs' to generate.
+Use 'make doc' to generate.